unstoppabledomains/dev-docs/snippets/_discord.md

 ## Asking For Help

-Having troubles using our services?
+Having trouble using our services?
 We’re here to help.
 Join our [Discord Community](https://discord.gg/unstoppabledomains) for real-time support from UD and the community if you need assistance integrating your app.